reframejs/reframe/docs/customization-manual.md

 # Customization Manual

 The customization manual acts as reference for advanced Reframe customization.
-Basic customization are covered in the Usage Manual.
+Basic customizations are covered in the Usage Manual.

 As your app grows, you will likely need to implement edge cases not covered by Reframe.
 In these situations, we refer to this Customization Manual.